Procreate vs Photoshop for Textile Designers: Which Should You Choose?

 Who Should Choose Photoshop?

 If you already invested years learning Photoshop and it works — keep using it.
+Use what works.

 Can You Use Both?

-But here’s what happened to me: once I got comfortable with Procreate, I stopped opening Photoshop.
+This is smart if you already own both.
+But here's what happened to me: once I got comfortable with Procreate, I stopped opening Photoshop.
+Everything I needed to do, I could do faster in Procreate.

 My Honest Recommendation